erickbytes/lofipython/content/blog/There's-a-Linter-for-That-Python-Linting-Libraries-You-Don't-Know-But-Should.rst

 **Python Linters and Formatters You Gotta Know**

 * `ruff <https://github.com/astral-sh/ruff>`__: the lean and fast linter library that's gotten a lot of people's attention.
 For good reason, it's the easiest and fastest Python code linter, running rust under the hood.
 In my experience, using ruff has made me a more efficient Python programmer.
 The ruff CLI's **--fix** argument is a nice touch for automatically fixing up your code.
+In addition to linting, ruff also now includes Python's fastest built-in formatter! ruff format is a high performance drop-in replacement for black.

 **Run ruff on your Python script for quick and easy linting.**